-November 16, 2022
+November 15, 2023

-Agenda Item: Charter and Innovation Zone Schools in Iowa Legislative

-Report

-State Board

-Priority: All

-State Board

-Role/Authority: Pursuant to Iowa Code section 256F.10, this report needs to be submitted to the State Board of Education for approval.

-Presenter(s): Eric Heitz, Administrative Consultant

-Bureau of School Improvement

-Janet A. Boyd, Consultant Bureau of School Improvement

-Attachment(s): One

-Recommendation: It is recommended that the State Board approve the submission of the Charter and Innovation Zone Schools Legislative Report to the Iowa Legislature in accordance with Iowa Code section 256F.10.

-Background: The Department compiles a Charter and Innovation Zone

-Schools in lowa report for the Legislature on December 1 each year.
+Agenda Item: Charter and Innovation Zone Schools Legislative Report State Board Priority: All State Board Role/Authority: Pursuant to Iowa Code section 256F.10, this report needs to be submitted to the State Board of Education for approval.
+Presenter(s): Tina Wahlert, Chief Bureau of School Improvement Janet A. Boyd, Consultant Bureau of School Improvement Attachment(s): One Recommendation: It is recommended that the State Board approve the submission of the Charter and Innovation Zone Schools Legislative Report to the Iowa Legislature in accordance with Iowa Code section 256F.10 Background: The Iowa Department of Education compiles a Charter and Innovation Zone Schools in Iowa report for the Legislature on December 1 each year.
 The existing charters have traditionally self-reported to the Department.
-This information has been combined into a single report for submission to the
+This information has been combined into a single report for submission to the Legislature.

-Legislature.